 Catch per unit effort (CPUE) data were examined monthly using boxplots for all gear types.
 These plots allowed for identifying which months, over all years, had consistent catch relative to months that had variable or no catch.
-Patterns were then verified with life history of species to ensure the analysis was focused on those times of the year that the species were in the estuary (for migratory species).
-These plots can be found in the Section 3.0 Results for each species.
+Patterns were then verified with the life history of the species to ensure the analysis was focused on those times of the year that the species was in the estuary (for migratory species).
+These plots can be found in Section 3 for each species.